Board Recruitment

 Eligibility

-Who is entitled to stand for election to the Board of Directors?
+Who is entitled to stand for election to the board of directors?

 • Employees, their spouses or partners, are not eligible to stand for election